wpdevup/tap-chat/README.md

 ### Core Features
 - ✨ **Floating Chat Button** - Beautiful, customizable button that sticks to your site
+- 🎨 **Custom Icon Upload** - Replace WhatsApp icon with your own brand logo or custom image
 - 💬 **Welcome Bubble** - Friendly greeting message with Modern & Simple styles
 - 🎯 **Smart Triggers** - Show bubble at the perfect moment based on visitor behavior
 - 🌍 **Country Selector** - 150+ country codes with flags